-We first reviewed the previous planning work which considered future access and connectivity to the highway and worked closely with relevant State Government stakeholders, the City of Swan, Shire of Mundaring and Shire of Northam to determine the most suitable connections and access points across the alignment.
+We first reviewed the previous planning work which considers future access and connectivity to the highway and worked closely with relevant State Government stakeholders, the City of Swan, Shire of Mundaring and Shire of Northam to determine the most suitable connections and access points across the alignment.

-In 2021, we began conversations with road users, residents and the wider community to gain an appreciation of important connections and how local communities use the road network.
+In 2021, we began conversations with road users, residents and the wider community across the project area to gain an appreciation of important connections and how local communities use the road network.

 Between January and June in 2022 we engaged landowners and the community across several forums to refine the Access Strategy for the project.
-These activities predominantly took place online through My Say Transport and were supported by community drop-in sessions held in Dayton, Gidgegannup, Wooroloo, Bakers Hill and online.
+These activities predominantly took place online through My Say Transport and were supported by five community drop-in sessions held in Dayton, Gidgegannup, Wooroloo, Bakers Hill and online.
 Engagement with directly affected landowners on property specific impacts and access requirements also took place during this time.

-A summary of what we heard from community about access and connectivity is available on our website.
+A summary of what we heard from community about Access and Connectivity and broader project aspects is available on our website.